rbourassaca/uad_plugin_manager/README.md

 1. Have [GO](https://go.dev/) installed and working
 2. Clone or download the repository
-3. Open the terminal as administrator in the directory you just downloaded
+3. Open the terminal as an administrator in the directory you just downloaded
 4. Install the project dependency ` go get .`
-5. Run de project using `go run .` and you'll see available commands in the terminal.
+5. Run de project using `go run .`, you'll see available commands in the terminal.

 ### Commands